FAQs and General Information

 - In January 2023, we completed an assessment of the useful lives of our servers and network equipment, resulting in a change in the estimated useful life of our servers and certain network equipment to six years.

-Cash Flows
+Statements of Cash Flows

 Net Payments Related to Stock-based Award Activities